h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/user/en/manual.rst

 ..
 [1] the ATMs must have the agent developed along with the server application correctly installed and configured.

+About the sw license
+********************

+ATMMonitoring checks the user license through some encrypted codes located inside the *config.properties* file.
+There is a general key license, which is unique for each user, and two licenses which control the application use in two different ways: first, by the number of different terminals it can store; and second, by a date limit.
+If you surpass the number of terminals your license can handle, it simply won't store more data.
+And in the case of the date limit, once that date arrives the database will be deleted and the application can no longer be used.
+Because of this, take special care with those fields and don't try to alter them without speaking with NCR support team.
+If any of the licenses seems to have been manipulated or has a wrong value, the license will be considered expired and the program will act as described earlier.

 User manual
 ~~~~~~~~~~~